 Presentations: Each vial of Cerezyme contains 400U of the active substance imiglucerase.
-Following reconstitution, the solution contains 40 units (approximately 1mg) of imiglucerase antibodies is advised.
-As with any intravenous protein product, per ml.
-Each vial must be further diluted before use.
-Refer to SPC for instructions on dilutions
+Following reconstitution, the solution contains 40 units (approximately 1mg) of imiglucerase per ml.
+Please refer to SmPC for more information on dilution and reconstitution.

 Indications: Cerezyme (imiglucerase) is indicated for use as long-term enzyme replacement therapy in patients with a confirmed diagnosis of non-neuronopathic (Type 1) or chronic neuronopathic (Type 3) Gaucher disease who exhibit clinically significant non-neurological manifestations of the disease.
 The non-neurological manifestations of Gaucher disease include one or more of the following conditions: anaemia after exclusion of other causes, such as iron deficiency; thrombocytopenia; bone disease after exclusion of other causes such as Vitamin D deficiency; hepatomegaly or splenomegaly.